riddhi-k-bhargava/riddhi/apps/margin-calculator/README.md

 Same product, same usage — a **−22% loss becomes ~+80% margin** purely on model choice.
 That is the punchline the "Model choice" chart makes visual.

-## Strategy + distribution

-The calculator is a **credibility artifact**, not a SaaS play.
-It lives in the portfolio's Building section as the lead AI signal and is meant to be linked into conversations ("here's how I'd pressure-test that feature's economics").
-Distribution is the portfolio itself plus shareable, self-contained reasoning — anyone can open it, change one number, and see the argument.

-## Build-vs-write-up rationale

-A slide claiming "I understand AI margins" is cheap; a working tool that computes them live is not.
-Building it forces the honest edge cases (output billed ~5x input, call-volume as the real cost multiplier, list-vs-cached prices) into the open, and the interactive sensitivity view teaches the lesson faster than prose.
-The write-up on the page carries the reasoning; the tool carries the proof.

 ## Risks + mitigations